Inference capabilities¶

 - discover new relationships

-- indentify potential inconsistencies in the (integrated) data
+- identify potential inconsistencies in the (integrated) data

 The integrations within kglab to support inference capabilities may be combined to leverage each other's relative strengths, along with potential use of human-in-the-loop (or "machine teaching") approaches such as active learning and weak supervision.